ivanov/vim-ipython/README.rst

 vim-ipython 'shell'
 -------------------

-*new since IPython 0.11*!
+*NEW since IPython 0.11*!

 By monitoring km.sub_channel, we can recreate what messages were sent to IPython, and what IPython sends back in response.

-``monitor_subchannel`` is a parameter that sets whether this 'shell' should update on every sent command (default: True).
+``monitor_subchannel`` is a parameter that sets whether this 'shell' should updated on every sent command (default: True).

 If at any later time you wish to bring this shell up, including if you've set ``monitor_subchannel=False``, hit ``<leader>s``.